PedroLormendez/jcclass/docs/source/index.rst

 The automated Jenkinson & Collison classification for Python
 ===================================

-**jcclass** is a Python library to derive automated atmospheric surface circulatons based on Mean Sea Level Pressure data.
+**jcclass** is a Python library to derive automated atmospheric surface circulations based on Mean Sea Level Pressure data.
 The circulations are derived using the Jenkinson and Collison automated classification originally derived from the Lamb Weather types.